Physician Assistant Studies

 - Applicants must have a minimum of 500+ hours of paid, direct, hands-on patient care experience at the time the CASPA application is submitted.
 Patient care experience requiring certification is most competitive and includes, but is not limited to: nurse, paramedic, EMT-B, CNA or PCT, health educator, respiratory therapist, athletic trainer or Medical Assistant (MA).
 Supervised clinical internships may account for up to 50 of the required 500 hours.
 Volunteer work at hospitals, clinics or other medical venues does not count toward the required hours of clinical experience, but is valued by the admissions committee and can, therefore, strengthen a candidate's application.

 Admission into the Physician Assistant Studies Program is highly competitive.
-A maximum of thirty students will be selected to enroll in the program each January.
-While applicants must complete all prerequisite requirements to be considered for a position in the class, completion of all admission requirements does not assure acceptance into the program.
+The maximum number of students admitted to each cohort is specified by the Accreditation Review Commission on Education for the Physician Assistant, Inc. While applicants must complete all prerequisite requirements to be considered for a position in the class, completion of all admission requirements does not assure acceptance into the program.
 In making class selections, the admissions committee will consider the following characteristics of competitive applicants:

-- academic potential to successfully complete the program
+- academic potential (science GPA, overall GPA, last 60 hours GP, program-specific graduate study entrance examination) to successfully complete the program

 - understanding and commitment to the role of the physician assistant